Name: Pat McLaughlin

 When did you first become a runner?
 Did a specific event compel you to take on the sport?

 I got into running completely by accident.
-I used to play the viola and one day in middle school I tried to go to rehearsal but didn’t know it had been cancelled and replaced with the cross country recruiting meeting.
+I used to play the viola and one day in middle school I tried to go to rehearsal but didn’t know it had been canceled and replaced with the cross country recruiting meeting.
 The coach, legendary Paul Vandergrift, convinced me to at least sit through his sparsely attended speech.
 I had no intentions of actually going out for the team but the asshole kept calling me over the summer so I figured I’d go to one practice.
 It turned out I really enjoyed the fact that your status on the team was simply being faster than someone else so I decided I’d keep at it (I did draw the line at buying running shoes and instead trained in vans and competed in spikes my friend found after a meet that were too big).

 Once you began running, how did your career develop?
 Take us through day one to today.

 My running career actually developed pretty quickly.
-I was fortunate to have a bunch of fast, hard working dudes on my high school team and my complete ignorance on how to train told me to just run as hard as I could every day and hang onto them as long as I could.
+I was fortunate to have a bunch of fast, hard-working dudes on my high school team and my complete ignorance on how to train told me to just run as hard as I could every day and hang onto them as long as I could.
 It led to a lot of puke but I also improved pretty quickly and ended up going from being the slowest on my team freshman year to breaking 10 minutes in the 3200 sophomore year and eventually leading off our DMR that got 3rd at Penn Relays my senior year (they won the COA when they replaced me the following year).
-Sometime in there someone told me I could run in college, so I gave up my NHL dreams and starting learning more about the sport.
+Sometime in there, someone told me I could run in college, so I gave up my NHL dreams and started learning more about the sport.
 College was sweet and I had a lot of fun on the team and moderate success.
 Now I’m just really bad at quitting things so I’m at the point where I’m just going to try and train as hard as I can until I get a career ending injury or a girlfriend.

 Care to share any favorite stories from your days at Allegheny College?